Artist

 How much does Rihanna make in a year?

-Rihanna is modeled at $14M-$39M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Rihanna is estimated at $14M-$39M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Rihanna still make money?